S&H Green Stamps: Furniture division

 Between 1969 and 1971, Sperry & Hutchinson bought four furniture companies which became part of a Richmond, Virginia-based furniture division in 1974.
 While S&H bought other furniture companies, the first four became a furniture company in High Point next to Greensboro, North Carolina called S&H Furniture in 1976.
 In 1981, S&H executives bought the division along with other investors, forming LADD Holding Co. in 1981 and LADD Furniture Inc. in 1983.

 S & H Solutions

 On December 7, 2006, it was announced that S&H Solutions was purchased by Pay By Touch based in San Francisco.
 The purchase price was in excess of $100 million in cash and stock.
 Pay By Touch suddenly shut its operations in 2008 and sold its assets to other corporations.
-S&H Solutions was acquired in 2012 by Prologics Redemption Solutions, a company which creates private label retailer loyalty reward systems.
+S&H Solutions was acquired in 2012 by Prologics Redemption Solutions, a company which creates private-label retailer loyalty reward systems.

+In pop culture

+S&H Green Stamps were immortalized in 1962 when Andy Warhol incorporated their imagery into his Pop art.
+In an exhibition at the Philadelphia Institute of Contemporary Art in 1965 he glued them all over a whole wall (later painted over).
+The original painting S&H Green Stamps last sold for $5.2 million at auction.

+Mentioned in the 1961 song "Speedy Gonzales" by David Hess, that "Down at the cantina, they are giving green stamps with tequila".